lmirel/MorphingClockRemix/README.md

 - 12/24h time format
 - date format and display below the clock
 - Morphing clock code/logic is kept almost as is from https://github.com/hwiguna/HariFun_166_Morphing_Clock
-- WiFiManager code/logic is also from https://github.com/hwiguna/HariFun_166_Morphing_Clock - the password for connecting to ESP AP is: MorphClk
 - it uses TinyFont and TinyIcons as my own implementation
 - it uses openweathermap.org so you'll need a free account for the weather data (sync every 5min or so) !! you'll need to update the apiKey and location variables (around line 300)